draftable/compare-api-node-client/README.md

 ### Initializing the client

-The package exports a function to create a `Client` for your API account: `client(accountId: string, authToken: string)`
+The package exports a function to create a `Client` for your API account.

 `Client` provides a `comparisons` property which yields a `ComparisonsClient` to manage the comparisons for your API account.